shadowdevnotreal/Bash-buddy/README.md

 ## Contributing

 We welcome contributions!
-Please follow these steps to contribute to BashBuddy:
+Please follow these steps to contribute to darooch:

 1. Fork the Project.
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).